-Portugal is 320 days of sunshine per year, surfing, 73 golf courses, an exceptional architectural heritage and it is in the European Union, two hours by plane from Paris.
+Portugal has 320 days of sunshine a year, surfing, 73 golf courses, an exceptional architectural heritage and is just a two-hour flight from Paris in the European Union.

 Portugal has other advantages.
 It is also a very attractive tax country.
 In particular, for retirees, because retirement pensions are tax-free for ten years.
 There is no wealth tax or inheritance tax and donation between parents and children and the tax system is simple.
 It is far from the French complexity.